Health in North Korea: Malnutrition

 During the 1990s, North Korea was ravaged by famine, causing the death of between 500,000 and 3,000,000 people.
-Food shortages are ongoing today, with factors such as bad weather, lack of fertiliser and a drop in international donation meaning that North Koreans do not have enough to eat.
+Food shortages are ongoing today, with factors such as bad weather, lack of fertiliser, and a drop in international donation meaning that North Koreans do not have enough to eat.
 A study of North Koreans in 2008 found that three-quarters of respondents had reduced their food intake.
 Extreme poverty is also a factor in the hunger faced by North Korean people, with 27% of the population living at or below the absolute poverty line of less than US$1 a day.

 These food shortages cause a number of malnutrition diseases.
 A 2009 UNICEF report found that North Korea was "one of 18 countries with the highest prevalence of stunting (moderate and severe) among children under 5 years old".
 A survey in 2017 found that less than 20% of North Korean children were stunted, a decrease from 32% in 2009.

 Sanitation

 A survey conducted in 2017 found that most people had access to a toilet, but that 93% of sanitation facilities were not connected to a sewage system.
-Rather, the human waste was used as fertiliser on fields, creating the potential health risk of spreading intestinal worms.
-The survey also found that a quarter of people had drunk contaminated drinking water.
+Rather, the human waste was used as fertilizer on fields, creating the potential health risk of spreading intestinal worms.
+The survey also found that a quarter of people ingested contaminated drinking water.

 Ophthalmology

 In 2006, Professor Gerd Auffarth of Heidelberg University Eye Hospital in Germany was permitted to visit the country.
 He is one of the few Western surgeons to have carried out eye surgery in North Korea.
-Before he arrived in Pyongyang, he was authorised to do just five surgeries but once he reached the University Hospital, he found that he could do seventeen: one perforating keratoplasty using donor tissue he had brought from Germany, three scleral-fixated secondary IOL implantations, and thirteen phacoemulsification procedures with IOL implants.
-All the procedures were conducted with topical anaesthesia which had been brought with him from Germany.
+Before he arrived in Pyongyang, he was authorized to do just five surgeries but once he reached the University Hospital, he found that he could do seventeen: one perforating keratoplasty using donor tissue he had brought from Germany, three scleral-fixated secondary IOL implantations, and thirteen phacoemulsification procedures with IOL implants.
+All the procedures were conducted with topical anesthesia which had been brought with him from Germany.
 He reported on his experiences in 2011 in a video entitled, Ophthalmology Behind the Iron Curtain: Cataract Surgery in North Korea, saying that the economic conditions have led to improvisations – especially because of the absence of consumable medical devices but he commented that once a visiting surgeon adapts to these unique surroundings, he found that teaching and clinical work could be very effective and satisfying for both surgeon and patient.
 As a consequence of this visit, in 2007 two young North Korean ophthalmic surgeons were permitted to visit Heidelberg and remain for six months, gaining extensive training in cataract surgery.

 Another foreign ophthalmologist to visit North Korea to do surgery is Sanduk Ruit from Nepal.
 The Nepalese Tilganga Institute of Ophthalmology trains North Korean practitioners of ophthalmology.